ansible/ansible-rulebook/docs/conditions.rst

    * - is defined
      - To check if a variable is defined
    * - is not defined
-     - To check if a variable is not defined
+     - To check if a variable is not defined can only be used in conjunction with an and expression
    * - is match(pattern,ignorecase=true)
      - To check if the pattern exists in the beginning of the string.
 Regex supported
    * - is not match(pattern,ignorecase=true)